-- b.
-The size, location, and configuration of each pocket park shall be approved by Manatee County with each Final Site Plan and shall generally be a minimum of one-acre.
-Each pocket park may include shade trees, playgrounds, seating, water fountains, shade structures, open play areas, picnic areas with pavilions, tables, and grills, or other demographically appropriate recreation amenities/facilities as approved by the Parks Department at time of FSP approval.
-Pocket parks may be reduced to a minimum of 1⁄4 acre provided the applicant can demonstrate to the satisfaction of the Parks Department that sufficient land areas is provided to accommodate the recreational uses. - c.
+- a.
+Parcel 35 shall contain a 2-acre useable recreational area. unless a suitable alternative is approved by the Building & Development Services Director with the Final Site Plan. - b.
+The size, location, and configuration of each pocket park shall be approved by Manatee County with each Final Site Plan and shall generally be a minimum of 1 acre.
+Each pocket park may include shade trees, playgrounds, seating, water fountains, shade structures, open play areas, picnic areas with pavilions, tables, and grills, or other demographically appropriate recreation amenities/facilities as approved by the Building & Development Services Department at time of FSP approval.
+Pocket parks may be reduced to a minimum of 1⁄4 acre provided the applicant can demonstrate to the satisfaction of the Building & Development Services Department that sufficient land areas are provided to accommodate the recreational uses. - c.
 Acreage for trails and greenways may count towards the acreage specified above.
 For any trails not located within a recreation area/park, the trail shall be calculated as 3 times the width times the length of the trail. - d.
-Lakes, wetlands, and other water features may be partially included in the recreation open space acreage provided they include recreation amenities such as fishing/observation piers, boardwalks, canoe/kayak/boat launches or other water related amenities.
-Acreage for this space shall be calculated at 3 times the area of the recreation amenity itself (i.e., the footprint of a fishing/observation pier) but shall not include the acreage of the entire water body. - I(2).
-The Developer shall be responsible for the maintenance of all recreation and open space areas within the project site not dedicated to the County. - I(3).
-A system of bicycle and pedestrian trails shall be developed to link the residential, commercial and recreational areas.
-If bicycle trails are combined with the required sidewalk system, then it shall be designed and constructed with a minimum width of 8 feet.
-If it is not combined with the sidewalk, then a 4 foot wide lane shall be provided on each side of the roadway.
+Lakes, wetlands, and other water features may be partially or completely included in the recreation open space acreage provided they include recreation amenities such as fishing/observation piers, boardwalks, canoe/kayak/boat launches, swimming, or other water related amenities.
+Acreage for the structures shall be calculated at 3 times the area of the recreation amenity structure itself (ie: the footprint of a fishing/observation pier) but shall not include the acreage of the entire water body unless the water body is designed to allow swimming.

+- I(2) The Developer or HOA shall be responsible for the maintenance of all recreation and open space areas within the project site not dedicated to the County. - I(3) A system of bicycle and pedestrian trails shall be developed to link the residential, commercial and recreational areas.
+If bicycle trails are combined with the required sidewalk system, then it shall be designed and constructed with a minimum width of 8 feet if it is not combined with the sidewalk, then a 4 foot wide lane shall be provided on each side of the roadway.
 Prior to the first residential subphase south of the Port Harbour Parkway and the first residential subphase north of Port Harbour Parkway a comprehensive pedestrian/bicycle plan for each side of Port Harbour Parkway shall be submitted and approved by Manatee County.
-(Completed) Prior to the first Preliminary Site Plan approval for Parcel 35, the plan shall be amended to include Parcel 35. - I(4).
-If the golf course is not developed prior to the adjacent residential development, the residential site plans and plats shall accommodate the proposed golf courses.
+Completed.
+Prior to the first Preliminary Site Plan approval for Parcel 35, the plan shall be amended to include Parcel 35. - I(4) If the golf course is not developed prior to the adjacent residential development, the residential site plans and plats shall accommodate the proposed golf courses.
 Prior to the 3rd annual report after the first Final Plat or Certificate of Occupancy, whichever occurs first, an eighteen hole golf course shall be competed and open for play.
 If this is not completed, no further site plan approvals for the project shall be granted.
-(Completed) - I(5).
-Prior to the Final Plat (or Final Site Plan if platting is not required) approval of the 1,000th unit north of Port Harbour Parkway, a designated neighborhood recreational area(s), containing a minimum of 10 acres total, shall be established.
-The area(s) shall include passive recreation for those who do not participate in sports.
-This shall be in addition to the park identified as Parcel 34. - I(6).
-Each subphase, other than Parcel 16, with lots less than 6,500 square feet shall contain a neighborhood park at least 20,000 square feet in size.
+Completed. - I(6) Each subphase, other than Parcel 16, with lots less than 6,500 square feet shall contain a neighborhood park at least 20,000 square feet in size.

-J. PUBLIC SAFETY
+J. PUBLIC SAFETY.